 (35) "Nuclear component" means the items in a nuclear power plant such as pressure vessels, piping systems, pumps, valves, and component supports.

-(36) "Nuclear system" means a system comprised of nuclear components which collectively serve the purpose of producing and controlling an output of thermal energy from nuclear fuel and includes those associated systems essential to the function and overall safety of the power system.
+(36) "Nuclear system" means a system comprised of nuclear components that serve the purpose of producing and controlling an output of thermal energy from nuclear fuel and includes those associated systems essential to the function and overall safety of the power system.

 (37) "Operating pressure" means the pressure at which a boiler or pressure vessel operates.
-It shall not exceed the MAWP except as shown in Section I of the ASME Code for forced flow steam generators.
+It shall not exceed the MAWP except as shown in Section I of the ASME Code for forced-flow steam generators.

 (38) "Owner or user" means any person or legal entity responsible for the operation of any boiler or pressure vessel installed in this State.
-This term also applies to a contractor, installer, or agent of the owner or user, as applicable.
+This term also applies to a contractor, installer, or agent of the owner or user.

-(39) "Owner-user inspector" means an individual who holds a valid North Carolina Commission and National Board Commission and is employed by a company operating pressure vessels for its own use and not for resale, and maintains an inspection program that meets the requirements of the National Board for periodic inspection of pressure vessels owned or used by that company.
+(39) "Owner-user inspector" means an individual who holds a valid North Carolina Commission and National Board Commission and is employed by a company operating pressure vessels for its own use and not for resale and maintaining an inspection program that meets the requirements of the National Board for periodic inspection of pressure vessels owned or used by that company.

 (40) "Pressure piping" means piping, including welded piping, external to high pressure boilers from the boiler proper to the required valve(s).

-(41) "Pressure relief devices" mean the devices on boilers and pressure vessels set to open and relieve the pressure in the event of an over pressurization event, and include the following:
+(41) "Pressure relief devices" mean the devices on boilers and pressure vessels set to open and relieve the pressure in the event of an over-pressurization event, and include the following:

-(a) "Non-reclosing pressure relief device" means a pressure relief device designed to remain open after operation and includes a rupture disk that is a non-reclosing pressure relief device actuated by static pressure upstream of the device and designed to function by the bursting of a pressure retaining disk; and
+(a) "Non-reclosing pressure relief device" means a pressure relief device designed to remain open after operation; and

 (b) "Pressure relief valve" means a pressure relief device that is designed to reclose and prevent the further flow of fluid after normal conditions have been restored.
 These devices include: